-Nurse Practitioners offer prescriptions for medication as needed after patient has established care with a Health Center provider.
+Providers offer prescriptions for medication as needed after patient has established care with the Health Center.
 Some prescription medication and birth control is available for purchase at the Student Health Center.
 Prescriptions written for other medications can be filled at any Oregon pharmacy.
 The Health Center is not a public Pharmacy: prescriptions from outside medical providers can not be filled at the Student Health Center.

 - Health Education and Counseling: nutrition, tobacco cessation, sleep counseling, illness prevention and stress management.

 - Referrals to Specialists as Indicated.
 A list of local physicians is available.

 Fees: There is no charge for office visits.
 There are costs for lab, medication, immunizations, physicals and supplies.
 For more information visit the Student Health Center fee page.

 All Health Center records and communications with staff are confidential and are protected by law.
 Information will only be released when the patient signs a written "authorization to disclose medical information" form.
 The Health Center's records remain separate from other university files and are not considered educational records; there are exceptions as outlined in the Health Center Notice of Privacy Practices section and which can be discussed with the Health Center staff.